Raiondesu/eventhoven/README.md

 This function is the main "entry point" to the whole event management pipeline.
 It constructs a base storage for events and their handlers, which is then used by all of the other functions.

-In other words, to start working with events in `eventhoven` you start by creating an event map:
+In other words, to start working with events in `eventhoven` you start by creating an event-map:
 ```ts
 import { eventMap } from 'eventhoven';